 Northstar Purchase Agreement.
 On December 30, 2020, through our wholly-owned subsidiary American II, we entered into a Purchase Agreement (the "Northstar Purchase Agreement") with Northstar Manager and Northstar Spectrum, pursuant to which American II purchased 80% of Northstar Manager's Class B Common Interests in Northstar Spectrum (the "Northstar Transaction") for a purchase price of approximately \$312 million.
-As a result of the Northstar Transaction, through American II, we hold 97% of the Class B Common Interests in Northstar Spectrum and Northstar Manager holds 3% of the Class B Common Interests in Northstar Spectrum.
+As a result of the Northstar Transaction, through American II, we hold 97% of the Class B Common Interests in Northstar Spectrum.
 Other than the change in ownership percentage of Northstar Spectrum, the Northstar Transaction did not modify or amend in any way the existing arrangements between or among the Northstar parties.